Categories

 • Costs are a few dollars more for non-Maryland residents.
 Rates may increase for holidays or special events.

-• Military and their dependents as well as disabled people get in for free–you have to present proper ID to get these free passes to Sandy Point.
+• Military and their dependents and disabled people get in for free–you have to present proper ID to get these free passes to Sandy Point.

 • You can also buy a season pass or buy a Golden Age Pass for around $10 if you’re older than 61.
 Here are a few more details: If you plan to go often, you probably want to consider getting a season pass.
 Golden Age Passes are available for purchase for people age 62+ –with it, you’ll get free admission (and unfortunately, the National Park Service Eagle Passes aren’t accepted).

-• The costs for out-of-state residents to enter the park is slightly more.
-I don’t have the exact amount right now, but it’s maybe a dollar or two above the in-state cost.
+• The cost for out-of-state residents to enter the park is slightly more.
+I don’t have the exact amount right now, but maybe a dollar or two above the in-state cost.

 As mentioned above, those with a Maryland Park Service Disability Pass get in for free.
-BTW, when you get a season pass, they give you a magnetic card to get you into the park, as the entry gates typically aren’t staffed.
-By the way, aside from those passes, these automatic toll machines accept exact change only in the form of $1 coins and quarters.
-Alternately, you can use a credit card: MasterCard and VISA are accepted.
+When you get a season pass, they give you a magnetic card to get you into the park, as the entry gates typically aren’t staffed.
+Aside from those passes, these automatic toll machines accept exact change only in the form of $1 coins and quarters.
+Alternatively, you can use a credit card: MasterCard and VISA are accepted.

-Be aware that sometimes, especially on certain holidays, the park can fill to capacity and they simply stop letting people in.
-That can really be disappointing because there aren’t really any comparable nearby beaches.
-If that happens to you, I can only suggest taking a ride to downtown Annapolis and taking in the sites, or if you a heart-set on the beach, take about a 1-hour ride down to North Beach and hope for the best.
+Be aware that sometimes, especially on certain holidays, the park can fill, and they stop letting people in.
+That can be disappointing because there aren’t any comparable nearby beaches.
+If that happens to you, I can only suggest taking a ride to downtown Annapolis and taking in the sites, or if you have your heart set on the beach, take about a 1-hour ride down to North Beach and hope for the best.

-The beach itself isn’t perfect, but it is a nice way to spend the day with kids.
-As mentioned earlier, there are life guards on the beach during the summer months from 10am to 6pm.
+The beach isn’t perfect, but it is an excellent way to spend the day with kids.
+As mentioned earlier, there are lifeguards on the beach during the summer months from 10 am to 6 pm.
 Snacks and concessions are available for sale at the beach.
 They also have showers and restrooms available.

-Aside from going in the water or hanging out on the beach there are also opportunities for crabbing and fishing (for licensed fisherman and people age 16 or under).
-There are rock jetties you can stand on for fishing or you can rent a 16 foot motor boat/bring your own small craft.
-Fisherman enjoy 24 hour access to the park during certain times of year.
+Aside from going in the water or hanging out on the beach, there are also opportunities for crabbing and fishing (for licensed fishermen and people aged 16 or under).
+You can stand on rock jetties for fishing or rent a 16-foot motor boat/bring your own small craft.
+Fishermen enjoy 24-hour access to the park during certain times of the year.

-Jigging and chumming seem to be effective ways of catching striped bass at Sandy Point–especially if you’re there in the early morning hours.
-If you like hiking there is are several nice trails that take you through marsh land and a planted pine forest.
-It is a great way to see wildlife such as birds and turtles.
+Jigging and chumming are effective ways of catching striped bass at Sandy Point–especially if you’re there in the early morning hours.
+If you like hiking, there is are several excellent trails that take you through marshland and a planted pine forest.
+It is a great way to see wildlife like birds and turtles.

 [Looking for things to do with kids in Maryland?
 See my list of ideas.]

 Sandy Point might be a place to consider for group outings or parties.
-For large parties they have shelters available for rental that can hold up to 300 people.
-Note that even if you rent a shelter, your guests will still have to pay to enter the park.
-You can pre-pay for each person, but you’ll also need to give them their entry tickets prior to their arrival at the park.
+For large parties, they have shelters available for rental that can hold up to 300 people.
+Note that even if you rent a cover, your guests still have to pay to enter the park.
+You can pre-pay for each person, but you’ll also need to give them their entry tickets before they arrive at the park.

-Another important thing to note is that Sandy Point is a “trash free” park.
+Another essential thing to note is that Sandy Point is a “trash-free” park.
 What that really means is that it is up to the visitors to collect their trash and take it with them.

 People ask me what I don’t like about Sandy Point.
-Well, we’re lucky to have a close-in, convenient option, but well, it isn’t the same as Ocean City.
-The sand is different, the bottom of the bay feels different to walk on and there seem to be more creatures that bite and sting (Both flying creatures and lots of jellyfish some years–especially when the water starts getting warmer).
+We’re lucky to have a close-in, convenient option, but it isn’t the same as Ocean City.
+The sand is different, the bottom of the bay feels different to walk on, and there seem to be more creatures that bite and sting (Both flying creatures and lots of jellyfish some years–especially when the water starts getting warmer).

-Another issues is that the beach itself can get kind of dirty sometimes.
-Anyway, I do like it, but sometimes it makes me wish for O.C. — also, on most days, given the choice, I would rather trek out to North Beach which tends to be better maintained for sunbathers and swimmers.
+Another issue is that the beach itself can get dirty sometimes.
+Anyway, I do like it, but sometimes it makes me wish for O.C.
+On most days, given a choice, I would rather trek out to North Beach, which tends to be better maintained for sunbathers and swimmers.